fbpx

 Where to stay in Bend

-Our recommendation: For your first visit to Bend, we’d personally recommend staying on the west side of highway 97, near downtown or on the west side of the river (known as Galveston Flats).
-Both locations will be within walking distance to the river and to some of the best parts of Bend.
+For your first visit to Bend, we’d personally recommend staying on the west side of highway 97, near downtown or on the west side of the river (known as Galveston Flats).
+The Old Mill district, south of downtown, also makes a really good base.

 Important Note: Many of the better hotels and Airbnbs in town book up long in advance, especially during the summer months or holiday weekends.
 Don’t wait until the last minute to book your stay.
 We’ve learned the hard way!